 Welcome to Hart Counselling CIC.

-We believe you should have control over how long you wish to come to therapy and for this reason, we offer open-ended counselling.
+We believe you should have control over how long you wish to come to therapy and for this reason, we offer short-term solution focused and open-ended counselling.
 This means that, with your counsellor, you can agree to work together for as long as you feel necessary.

 What is counselling and how can it help?

-Our location allows us to work with clients from Basingstoke, Fleet, Farnborough and surrounding areas.
+Our location allows us to work with clients from Hook, Basingstoke, Fleet, Farnborough and surrounding areas.

 Finding yourself going around in circles with the same thoughts, with no resolution in sight?